jglim/CCManager/README.md

 Things you can do
 ---
-RF replay attack - attack fixed-code communication devices such as some gates, doorbells and wireless switches.
-I'll be publishing a guide shortly.
+RF replay attack - attack fixed-code communication devices such as some gates, doorbells and wireless switches. ~~I'll be publishing a guide shortly~~ (shortly: 3 years).
+A guide is now available [here](https://github.com/jglim/CCManager/files/612566/CCManager.pdf).

 ![CCManager software](https://raw.github.com/jglim/CCManager/master/other/images/doorbell.gif)